alexanderluna/alexanderluna.github.io/_posts/books/2020-05-16-dynamic-programming.md

   - java
   - csharp
 ---
+Dynamic programming is a an interesting way of solving problems using recursion.
+At it's core, it consists of breaking down a problem into simpler to solve sub problems recursively.
+A famous problem to show case this is the backpack problem.
 The backpack problem is a very famous computer science problem.
 Assuming we have a backpack that can hold 4kg worth of items we want to figure out how many items we can fit while at the same time archiving the highest amount of value possible.

 | item   | price | weight |
 | ------ | ----- | ------ |